-The real estate market is currently experiencing the worst crisis since the Great Depression.
-Unemployment has caused people to involuntarily default on their mortgages, while falling home prices have encouraged others to voluntarily stop paying their mortgages.
+During the Great Recession, unemployment caused people to involuntarily default on their mortgages, while falling home prices encouraged others to voluntarily stop paying their mortgages.
 Whether by choice or necessity, as foreclosures increase, they have an increasingly negative impact on the price of the healthy homes around them.
 One default does little to negatively impact the price of surrounding homes.
 However, as more and more mortgages in the neighborhood go into default, the negative impact is felt at an increasing rate.
 Much the same way as a disease spreads throughout a population, so too do falling home prices.

 Based on studies demonstrating that the strategic default decision goes beyond purely economic considerations, we build into our Agent Based Model a social network component to incorporate the burgeoning sentiment that it is acceptable, even economically advisable, to strategically default on a mortgage obligation.
 It is becoming increasingly clear that individual decision-making cannot be understood without exploring the influence of the social groups to which the individual belongs.
 As fundamentally social animals, humans consciously (and subconsciously) look to their peers when forming opinions, habits, and behaviors.
 By studying these processes of social interactions quantitatively and modeling these highly interdependent influences, we can achieve a much more complete understanding of decision-making, even for seemingly very individual, independent decisions such as the decision to strategically default.